Complete Village Guide

 Pure Indulgence is a beauty salon at Laurel Bank on Main Street offering a wide range of manicures, pedicures, waxings and facial treatments.
 For an appointment phone 01937 579977

-In the car park of the Duke of Wellington.
+In the car park of the Duke of Wellington and at the Village Hall.

 Contact Dave Padgett on 572285